By RaeAnn Slaybaugh

 “IR systems are like ‘invisible light’,” explains Andrew Kornstein, house-of-worship market development manager for Sennheiser.
 “They’re secure.
 Unlike FM systems, the signal doesn’t go through walls.
 So, these types of systems are particularly popular in government installations.”

 Hearing loops.
 Although they’ve been widely used in Europe’s public spaces since the 1960s, hearing loops are an assistive listening option that’s just starting to gaining popularity in the U.S. church market.
-Contacta Inc.’s Richard McKinley is familiar wit0L3G7771h all the reasons why.
+Contacta Inc.’s Richard McKinley is familiar with all the reasons why.

 His own business is focused purely on hearing loops.
 He contends that they’re more discrete and accessible — two important traits when ministering to church members who might be sensitive about their own hearing loss.
 Hearing loops work with users’ hearing aids; nothing needs to be worn around the neck or over the head.
 “Also, hearing aids are tuned for one’s hearing loss,” McKinley points out.